Maia Kobabe: Career

 In January 2023, Scholastic acquired a middle-grade graphic novel by Kobabe and Lucky Srikumar "in a six-figure auction".
-The novel, titled Opting Out, is scheduled for publication by Scholastic's imprint Graphix on May 5, 2026.
+The novel, titled Opting Out, was published by Scholastic's imprint Graphix on May 5, 2026.

 Personal life

 Kobabe uses Spivak pronouns (e/em/eir) and is non-binary and asexual.
 Kobabe is dyslexic and did not learn to read until age 11.